galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 # Analyze DNA methylation dataset

 As a benchmark, we will use the [DNA methylation dataset](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub) to predict chronological age.
 One important reason to choose this dataset for an age prediction task is that DNA methylation changes with age and this change occurs at specific CpG sites in humans.
-Over the years it has been recognized that DNA methylation analysis, which mostly occurs in a CpG sequence context, can give additional information beside the DNA profile.
+It has been recognized that DNA methylation analysis, which mostly occurs in a CpG sequence context, can give additional information beside the DNA profile.
 It has been shown that DNA methylation changes with age within each individual.
 This alteration in DNA methylation occurs at specific CpG sites in all individuals, but with individual differences in “speed”, showing more DNA methylation differences in older twins compared to young ones.

 Epigenomic and phenotypic changes which are age-dependent are also contained in these cells.
 This knowledge is used to select useful biomarkers from the DNA methylation dataset.
 The CpG sites with the highest correlation to age are selected as the biomarkers (features).
 In this study, specific biomarkers are analyzed by machine learning algorithms to create an age prediction model.